crazzfeng/sendcloud-docs/docs/Accounts and Settings/teammates/how-to-add-teammates.md

 ---
-title: How to add teammates
+title: How to Add Teammates
 deprecated: false
 hidden: false
 metadata: